WRU boss Walker expresses remorse over scandal

 Among them, former head of Wales women's rugby Charlotte Wathan said she considered suicide and claimed a male colleague joked in front of others in an office environment that he wanted to "rape" her.

-Walker described the allegations raised in the documentary as "harrowing".
+Walker described the allegations raised in the documentary as "harrowing and despicable".

 He said: "The tone of the Welsh Rugby Union today is one of contrition, remorse and apology to those employees who went through what they went through and a desire to get things right.